Much of this comes down to local policy:

 provide more meta information.

-option to msync
+The -G option to msync

 outputs only the recovered group name.

-macro and link it
+GEN macro and link it

-target, the call to
+to the __msrc target, the call to

-from msync
+msrc from msync actually

 builds the generated files.
 This is good because that way

-can check that all the generated files
+msync can check that all the generated files

 are built.